 4. Defining a transitive-only verb as an intransitive

 A legitimate definition of EDIT could appear to be something like 'make changes'.
 This is one of those situations where the substitution test can be used - is 'edit the document' the same as 'make changes the document'?
-Clearly not, with 'edit' being transitive (it requires an object) and 'make changes' is intransitive (it doesn't take an object).
+Clearly not, with 'edit' being transitive (it requires an object) and 'make changes' intransitive (it doesn't take an object).
 Possible definitions would be 'make changes to', or a transitive verb like 'correct', 'alter' or 'amend'.

 Common grid construction errors